 Simple English definitions for legal terms

-Read a random definition: dozen peers
+Read a random definition: not proven

 Ineffective revocation is a legal term that refers to a situation where a person tries to cancel their will, but the cancellation is not valid because it was conditional or mistaken.
 This is also known as the dependent relative revocation doctrine.
 For example, if someone tears up their will because they believe a new one is valid, but the new will is not legally binding, the old will may still be considered valid.
 However, this doctrine does not always achieve the person's intended outcome or make an invalid will valid.